- Stormwater Violation

 What can you do about illicit discharges?

-Sweep it - Do you have extra fertilizer, grass clippings, or dirt in your driveway or sidewalk?
+- Sweep it - Do you have extra fertilizer, grass clippings, or dirt in your driveway or sidewalk?
 Sweep it back onto your lawn.
 Hosing your driveway or sidewalk sends these pollutants into storm drains and ditches that can lead directly to our lakes and rivers.

-Keep it clean - Whether in the street or in your yard, remember to keep leaves, grass clippings, trash, and fertilizers away from storm drains.
+- Keep it clean - Whether in the street or in your yard, remember to keep leaves, grass clippings, trash, and fertilizers away from storm drains.

-Only rain in the drain - Never dump motor oil, chemicals, pet waste, dirty or soapy water, or anything else down a storm drain.
+- Only rain in the drain - Never dump motor oil, chemicals, pet waste, dirty or soapy water, or anything else down a storm drain.
 All these materials can pollute our lakes and rivers.

-Scoop the poop - Clean up after your pet to reduce pet waste traveling to local waterways.
+- Scoop the poop - Clean up after your pet to reduce pet waste traveling to local waterways.

-Report it - If you see someone dumping anything onto street surfaces, into storm drains, or into any other device built to contain rainfall or runoff in the town of Windham, please report it immediately by filling out and submitting the form below.
+- Report it - If you see someone dumping anything onto street surfaces, into storm drains, or into any other device built to contain rainfall or runoff in the town of Windham, please report it immediately by filling out and submitting the form below.

 *Personal contact information blank can be left blank to remain anonymous*